 Basics of Electrochemistry

-Electrochemistry is the exploration of chemical reactions that induce the motion of electrons.
-This movement of electrons is called electricity.
-Electrochemistry is a highly interdisciplinary field with applications spanning physical, chemical, and biological sciences.
-Today we are going to explore various areas where electrochemistry plays a crucial role.
-Some of these include energy conversion and storage, focusing on fuel cells and lithium-ion batteries.
+Electrochemistry is the exploration of chemical reactions that induce the motion of electrons, which is called electricity.
+It is a highly interdisciplinary field with applications spanning physical, chemical, and biological sciences.
+Today, we are going to explore various areas where electrochemistry plays a crucial role.
+These include energy conversion and storage, focusing on fuel cells and lithium-ion batteries.

 What is electrochemistry in simple words?